ourstudio-se/puan-python/docs/source/guide/tutorials/plog-model.rst

 Learn the PLog modelling system
 ===============================
-In this tutorial we're going to learn about the Propositional Logic (PLog for short) modelling system.
+In this tutorial we're going to learn about the :ref:`Propositional Logic<PLOG>` (PLog for short) modelling system.
 After this tutorial you will know how to create propositional logical expressions and how to apply different tools to them.
 We will briefly go through the fundamental classes and given some intuitive examples.